2018 FIFA World Cup Team Preview: Analysing Tunisia's Chances at the Tournament

 Having two powerhouses of world football drawn in your World Cup group is never ideal.
 Many are tipping Belgium to finally go on and deliver a major trophy after years of underachieving, and they will be expected to take care of business against Tunisia.

-Despite Tunisia being ranked just one place below England in the FIFA world rankings, the teams on paper look a class apart with England's squad full of Premier League stars.
-They will be incredibly tough to beat, and although I expect Tunisia to secure a comfortable win over Panama, it won't be enough.
+Despite Tunisia being ranked just one place below England in the FIFA world rankings, the teams on paper look a class apart with England's squad full of Premier League stars such as Harry Kane, Marcus Rashford and Raheem Sterling.
+They will also be incredibly tough to beat, and although it's expected that Tunisia will secure a comfortable win over Panama, it won't be enough.

-By the time Tunisia beat Panama they will likely have been eliminated meaning although Tunisian fans will be excited to see their nation back in the World Cup finals, their joy will be short lived and they won't have enough to qualify for the knockout stages.
+By the time Tunisia beat Panama they would've left themselves with too much to do should they lose their opening two games, meaning although Tunisian fans will be excited to see their nation back in the World Cup finals, their joy will be short lived and they won't have enough to qualify for the knockout stages.

 Prediction: Group Stages